-Statewide, 50% of 2013-14 transfers from Arizona community colleges to all four-year institutions-public and private, in-state and out-earned a bachelor's degree within four years.
-Somewhat lower than the national average (60%),11 this percentage may reflect a high incidence of part-time attendance after transfer.
+Thirty-seven percent of 2013-14 transfers from NPC to all four-year institutions-public and private, in-state and out-earned a bachelor's degree within four years.
+Somewhat lower than statewide and national average (50% and 60%, respectively),11 this percentage may reflect a high incidence of part-time attendance after transfer.